DhruvDiwan/newsApp/README.md

-The app has an articles' page where journalists can post articles, set up permissions so only the author of an article can edit or delete it, and other users can write comments on each article.

-It has the working log in , sign up and change / reset password facility.
+Working log in , sign up and change - reset password option.
 This can be done through the admin page too,
 Using 'admin' as username and 'vsfvsdfihvdih*()72591825014650160' as password